DOLA

 DOLA Stablecoin

-DOLA is a synthetic stablecoin pegged to the US Dollar.
+DOLA is a decentralized, synthetic stablecoin pegged to the US Dollar.
 It is designed to be valued as close to $1 as possible with minimal volatility.
-DOLA is debt-backed rather than algorithmic, meaning that DOLA is backed by retractable debt.
+DOLA is debt-backed rather than algorithmic, meaning that DOLA is over-collateralized with assets like stETH, WBTC, and others.

 DOLA Basics

-DOLA exists as an ERC20 token on Ethereum and Optimism which is a Layer 2 to Ethereum, which uses ETH as gas (OETH when bridged to Optimism).
+DOLA exists as an ERC20 token on Ethereum, Base, Arbitrum, Optimism, Mode, Blast, and Polygon.
 DOLA is also present on the BNB Chain but bridging is currently paused by Multichain.

 Contract Addresses